Study automotive and become a mechanic

 Are you interested in the automotive industry?

-This New Zealand certificate will prepare you for a career in automotive engineering, working on cars and trucks to heavy industrial machinery.
+With a combination of in-class and online learning, this qualification will prepare you for a career in automotive engineering, working on cars and trucks to heavy industrial machinery.

-You will gain a solid foundation with the skills, knowledge and capabilities to work safely using tools and equipment in automotive engineering such as engines, driveline systems, electrical and electronics brakes, steering and suspension systems.
+You will gain a solid foundation with the skills, knowledge and capabilities to work safely using tools and equipment in automotive engineering such as engines, driveline systems, electrical and electronic brakes, steering and suspension systems.

 With a shortage of qualified mechanics in New Zealand, your skills will be in demand.